arbales/chromext/README.md

 chromext
 ========

 `chromext` is a command line tool that can create a basic workspace for Chrome Extensions with CoffeeScript, Stylus and Jade support.
 It includes a compilation system that automatically compiles the source files and watches changes.
+Also, it can automatically archive the workspace into a .zip.
 It's pretty handy.

 ## Installation